henkyfen/fckgw-rhqq2-yxrkt-8tg6w-2b7q8/README.md

 # 📚 Windows XP

+For visualized instructions on how to use the app, go [here](docs/)

 ## 📝 Overview

 This project simulates the Windows XP Luna themed UI in a browser environment using vanilla HTML, CSS, and JavaScript with the WebComponents API.
 It features three main applications: